TL-UESTC/TAA_MindSpore/README.md

-# Task-Adversarial-Adaptation-for-Multi-modal-Recommendation_MindSpore
+# Task-Adversarial-Adaptation-for-Multi-modal-Recommendation
-MindSpore implementation of Task-Adversarial Adaptation for Multi-modal Recommendation in ACM MM 2023
+A MindSpore implementation